kksgandhi/personal_site/conference questions.md

 	 - Do non simulation based edugames work?
 	 - What do you think of "games definitely work, but the real question is are they worth it?"
 	 - Design challenges, esp.
 K-12
- - NLP
-   - chatbots that are customizable?
-   - textual similarity?
  - Industry
+   - What are my blind spots as an academic?
    - What companies are out there to keep an eye on?
-   - What are my blind spots as an academic?
    - Evaluation methods
    - Creating edugames on a team?
    - how do companies get funding and operate?
+   - How will funding for PBS and the like be affected?
 - Research
   - What is required to actually make a "framework"
   - How to verify if an edugame actually works, especially with complex ideas such as "critical thinking".